Staff List/Governors

 I am chief instructor of the CVFH Pony Club and also train my Mounted Games Team.

-Email Sarah HancePaul Smedley
+Email Sarah HanceDan Tuson

 I joined The Elms from Sedbergh School, which is also where I was educated.
 I spent just over three enjoyable years at Sedbergh working as a part of the Grounds and Gardens Team and I have brought this knowledge and expertise to The Elms School.
 Away from work I have a keen interest in most sports having played rugby, football, cricket and athletics.